Source: Android Central

 The Star Wars franchise has seen some great games come and go over the years.
-I'd like to take a moment to pour one out for Star Wars: Force Arena, a MOBA-style game that was shut down almost a year ago.
-It was easily the best Star Wars mobile game I've played and it's a shame that it was not viable or whatever reason the developers had for shutting down the servers.
+I'd like to take a moment to pour one out for Star Wars: Force Arena, a MOBA-style game that was shut down a while back.
+It was easily the best Star Wars mobile game I've played on mobile, and it's a shame that it wasn't viable — or whatever the reason the developers had for shutting down the servers.

 I'll also briefly mention Star Wars: Card Trader, which is an app focused on collecting Star Wars cards like some of us used to do as kids.
 It's less a game than a collectathon with gamified elements.
 There's a community dedicated to buying, selling, trading, and so on.